SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/determine-web-part-width.md

 protected onAfterResize(newWidth: number): void;
 ```

-This API is invoked when the web part container dom element width is changed, such as when when the browser window is resized and when the property pane is toggled open/closed.
+This API is invoked when the web part container DOM element width is changed, such as when the browser window is resized and when the property pane is toggled open/closed.

 Web parts should utilize this method to perform operations such as potentially re-rendering components based on the new available width for the web part.